 Content nodes have a transaction log to persist mutating operations.
 The transaction log persists operations by file append.
 Having a transaction log simplifies proton's in-memory index structures and enables steady-state high performance, read more below.

-All operations are written and synched to the transaction log.
-This is sequential (not random) IO but might impact overall feed performance if running on NAS attached storage where the synch operation has a much higher cost than on local attached storage (e.g. SSD).
+All operations are written and synced to the transaction log.
+This is sequential (not random) IO but might impact overall feed performance if running on NAS attached storage where the sync operation has a much higher cost than on local attached storage (e.g. SSD).
 See sync-transactionlog.

 Default, proton will flush components like attribute vectors and memory index on shutdown, for quicker startup after scheduled restarts.